ufz/ogs/web/content/docs/userguide/basics/project-file.md

 ## Option 1: Include XML-content from other files

-The `<include filename="other_file.xml" />`-tag allows to include the content of another XML into the current project file.
+The `<include file="other_file.xml" />`-tag allows to include the content of another XML into the current project file.

 **Limitation:** Only one child `include`-element per (regular) XML-element is allowed.